On Markowitz's pseudodistance for conformal manifolds: Introduction

 \subsubsection{Compact case}

 In complex geometry, Brody \cite{Brody} first proved that closed complex manifolds are Kobayashi-hyperbolic if and only if their entire curves are constant.
 Kobayashi and Wu gave an analogous statement in the projective case, in the projectively flat and non-projectively flat case, respectively \cite{kob_projectif,Wu}.
-For Markowitz pseudodistance, we obtain the following characterization (see Theorem~\ref{thm_compacité_fort}).
+For the Markowitz pseudodistance, we obtain the following characterization (see Theorem~\ref{thm_compacité_fort}).

 \begin{theorem} Let $(M,[g])$ be a closed conformal manifold.
-If $M$ is totally conformally lightlike incomplete, then there exists a neighborhood $\W$ of $[g]$ for the $C^2$ topology such that $(M,[g^\prime])$ is Markowitz hyperbolic for every $[g^\prime]\in \W$.
+If $M$ is totally conformally lightlike incomplete, then there exists a neighborhood $\W$ of $[g]$ for the $C^2$ topology, such that $(M,[g^\prime])$ is Markowitz hyperbolic for every $[g^\prime]\in \W$.
 In particular, $(M,[g])$ is Markowitz hyperbolic. \end{theorem}

-In particular, the condition \emph{$(M,[g])$ is Markowitz hyperbolic} is open with respect to the $C^2$ topology on $[g]$.
-Note that in the projective case, Wu \cite{Wu} shows the equivalence between total incompleteness and Kobayashi hyperbolicity, but requires the completeness of an affine connection in the projective class.
+In particular, the property ``$(M,[g])$ is Markowitz hyperbolic'' is open with respect to the $C^2$ topology on $[g]$.
+For real projective manifolds, Wu \cite{Wu} shows the equivalence between total incompleteness and Kobayashi hyperbolicity, but requires the completeness of an affine connection in the projective class.
 Here we need no additional assumption.
 The proof consists in using the standard reparametrization lemma of Brody and to show that a uniform limit of projectively parametrized lightlike geodesics is always projectively parametrized, and that the convergence is smooth.
 This requires a detailed study of the uniform and smooth topologies on $\PPL(I,M)$, see Section~\ref{Section_topologies_PPL}.